altaga/EffiSend-Kaia/README.md

   - [**USDT**](https://tether.to/)
     We chose USDT as our primary currency because stability matters when you're dealing with real money.
 No one wants to worry about price volatility when splitting a dinner bill or earning rewards for platform activity.

+    > **Future Vision: KRW Stablecoin Integration**
+    > While EffiSend currently operates with USDT, Kaia's roadmap includes the implementation of Korean Won (KRW) stablecoins.
+Through Kakao's involvement in Kaia's governance council and recent trademark registrations for "KRWGlobal," "KRWGL," "KRWKaia," and "KaKRW," the platform is positioning to integrate won-pegged tokens that could serve Kakao's 49+ million monthly active users across South Korea.
+This would enable seamless DeFi integration within mobile apps used nationwide, bringing decentralized finance to mainstream adoption while maintaining the stability benefits users expect from fiat-backed currencies.

   - [**Langchain (AI Agent)**](https://www.langchain.com/)
     The brain behind DeSmond, our conversational AI assistant.
 Instead of navigating complex interfaces, users can simply tell DeSmond what they want to do—"send $50 to Alice" or "check my balance"—and it handles the rest.